Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 - [ ] When using the commandline for entering the arguments, use `Paired-end` and `Single-end` with first capital letters.
 - [ ] For all software in the pipeline, whether the data is paired-end or single-end is automatically set, so do not set options like `interleaved=t` (for BBDuk), `PE` (for Trimmomatic) or `-p` (for BWA) in the options window of the workflow.
 - [ ] The names of the chromosomes in the reference genome that is used during alignment are not roman numerals as what is typically used for chromosomes.
+The output files (e.g. bed and wig files) get the chromosome names from this reference genome and since these are not roman numerals as what is generally expected, it might confuse some downstream analysis tools.
 There are two ways of solving this, either change the names in the reference genome (before indexing it, see the section [S288C_reference_sequence_R64-2-1_20150113.fsa](#s288c_reference_sequence_r64-2-1_20150113fsa)) or by using the function [chromosome_names_in_files.py](#chromosome_names_in_filespy) which can be used for converting the chromosome names found bed or wig files to roman numerals.
 To make the analysis tools as general as possible, the latter method is chosen with using the function and therefore the chromosome names in the reference genome are not changed.
 The reference genome mentioned in [S288C_reference_sequence_R64-2-1_20150113.fsa](#s288c_reference_sequence_r64-2-1_20150113fsa) uses the following chromosome names:
   - I: ref|NC_001133|
   - II: ref|NC_001134|
   - III: ref|NC_001135|